yungtiec/computer-network/IP-overview.md

 #### Foreign agent
 is the entity that holds the mapping of care-of addresses and home addresses.
 ### Operation
+The approach is to let the routers act as middle-men and handle the mobility issue through either **indirect routing** or **direct routing**.
 #### Agent discovery
 ##### Agent solicitation
 ##### Agent advertisement